 Lawful interception

 Under Chapter 13 of the Dutch Telecommunications Act providers of public telecommunications networks and services are required to provide a permanent capability for interception and to co-operate with judiciary authorities when it comes to lawful interception.
+The powers of the Dutch judiciary authorities to intercept communication for law enforcement purposes are laid down in Art.
+126m-126nb of the Dutch Code of Criminal Procedure.

 When the order relates to communication over a public telecommunications network or using a public telecommunications service, the public prosecutor must issue a formal request to the telecommunications service provider to assist with the interception activities, unless this is not possible or not in the interest of the investigation to ask for this cooperation.
 The telecommunications service provider must comply.